petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/custom-element-yaml-configuration-reference.md

-# Custom Element Client Extension Usage and Properties
+# Custom Element YAML Configuration Reference

 Here is a guide to setting up the definition for a custom element client extension in your `client-extension.yaml` file.